Skip to content

 More recently, however, this environment has become a significantly important destination for patients seeking guidance and support on wellness and welfare issues too, and this can be attributed to;

-• The UK government broadening primary care’s role.
-Last year GPs were asked to advise patients on the importance of school attendance and regional schemes are being tested to show the impact on prescribing heating to patients with conditions that get worse in the cold.
+• The UK government is broadening primary care’s role.
+Recently, GPs were asked to advise patients on the importance of school attendance, and regional schemes are being tested to show the impact of prescribing heating to patients with conditions that get worse in the cold.

 • Health is ubiquitous.
-With austerity driving a rise in frailty and mental wellness being linked to physical wellness – health is in everything we do and not just about the OTC medicines we take.
+With austerity driving a rise in frailty and mental wellness linked to physical wellness, health is in everything we do, not just the OTC medicines we take.

-As a result, there are over 26 million appointments in primary care every month, mainly dominated by three audience groups coined as frequent attenders: parents with young children, those with chronic health conditions and those with poor mental health.
-‘Frequent attenders’ now make up around 4 in every 10 consultations in primary care and visit their GP 5 times as often as other patients on a general practice list.
+As a result, there are over 26 million appointments in primary care every month, mainly dominated by three audience groups coined as frequent attenders: parents with young children, those with chronic health conditions, and those with poor mental health.
+‘Frequent attenders’ now make up around four in every 10 consultations in primary care and visit their GP five times as often as other patients on a general practice list.

-Interactive screens allow patients to engage with more than just onscreen content – such as appointment scheduling tools – and these further increase engagement opportunities and dwell time.
+Interactive screens allow patients to engage with more than just onscreen content—such as appointment scheduling tools—which further increases engagement opportunities and dwell time.

-Printed materials such as leaflets and magazines in waiting areas will get advertisers straight into the hands and homes of consumers who are actively seeking support, guidance and information on a range of health, wellness and welfare issues.
+Printed materials such as leaflets and magazines in waiting areas will get advertisers into the hands and homes of consumers actively seeking support, guidance and information on a range of health, wellness and welfare issues.

-Unlike their digital counterparts, which lend themselves well to clear CTAs and short messaging, leaflets are ideal for complex information and imagery in one design, allowing for comprehensive storytelling capable of educating your target audience on multiple facets of your product or service.
+Unlike their digital counterparts, which lend themselves well to clear CTAs and short messaging, leaflets are ideal for complex information and imagery in one design.
+They allow for comprehensive storytelling to educate your target audience on multiple facets of your product or service.

-With long dwell times as standard, printed materials in waiting areas can also provide patients with a little light relief whilst they wait, alongside learning about health-related topics or solutions.
+With long dwell times as standard, printed materials in waiting areas can also provide patients with some relief while waiting and allow them to learn about health-related topics or solutions.

 Healthcare professionals rely on up-to-date information, research findings, and educational resources to stay informed about advancements in their field and improve patient care.

-Curating and distributing packs aimed at specific groups of clinicians (i.e. GPs, midwifes, oncologists) can serve as a valuable educational tool by providing them with access to relevant clinical data, product information, treatment guidelines, and best practices, empowering them to make informed decisions and enhance their professional knowledge and skills.
+Curating and distributing education packs aimed at specific groups of clinicians (e.g., GPs, midwives, and oncologists) can serve as a valuable educational tool.
+By providing them with access to relevant clinical data, product information, treatment guidelines, and best practices, they can make informed decisions and enhance their professional knowledge and skills.

-Distributing tactile marketing materials directly has tremendous power to boost brand awareness and communicate the value of your product and/or service, so including samples in a pack is also something worth consideration.
+Distributing tactile marketing materials directly has tremendous power to boost brand awareness and communicate the value of your product and/or service, so including samples in a pack is also worth considering.

-Media campaigns in a healthcare environment benefit from unique advantages not often experienced in more commonly used spaces such as transport or roadside – in our opinion, it’s contextual advertising at its best.
+Media campaigns in a healthcare environment benefit from unique advantages not often experienced in more commonly used spaces such as transport or roadside – in our opinion, contextual advertising at its best.
+Here are two significant benefits you can expect from a media campaign in a primary care environment.

-Advertising wastage poses a significant problem for advertisers and their incumbent media agencies as it leads to inefficient allocation of resources, reduced effectiveness of advertising campaigns, and a diminished return on investment.
+Advertising wastage poses a significant problem for advertisers and their incumbent media agencies.
+It leads to inefficient resource allocation, reduced effectiveness of advertising campaigns, and a diminished return on investment.

-Primary care advertising reduces this risk as there are clearly identifiable audiences present, most of which are there with purpose – namely finding a solution for or guidance on specific health and wellness issues.
+Primary care advertising reduces this risk as clearly identifiable audiences present, most of whom are there with a purpose—finding a solution for or guidance on specific health and wellness issues.

 Whilst 93% of the population are registered at the GP, 30-40% of all appointments are for roughly 7% of a practice’s patients, who visit up to 21 times a year.